barrShahar/MusicGnereApp/README.md

 * This is the initial readme.md file; currently working on it.

 Trained machine learning models with SVM (93%), KNN (92%), Adaboost (85%), and Perceptron (87%) on manual time and spectrum features.
-Developed an MVC-based GUI application for user-friendly interaction.!
+Developed an MVC-based GUI application for user-friendly interaction.

 MVC Application User-End: